I am an associate professor in mathematics at Cambridge and a fellow at John's. I study algebraic geometry.

 Undergraduates: I help coordinate the Cambridge Summer Research in Mathematics Programme.
 You can read about work of my former students here.

-Editorial: I serve on the editorial board of the Mathematical Proceedings of the Cambridge Philosophical Society.
-Instructions for submission are here.
+Editorial: I am an editor for the Mathematical Proceedings of the Cambridge Philosophical Society.

 I support and believe in Federico Ardila's axioms: